entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 I have never encountered a problem that required a variational autoencoder (VAE) to solve.
 I hope I never will.

-However, everyone talks about VAEs, so I assume everyone must know it.
+Still, everyone talks about VAEs.
+I hear about them so often it feels like everyone must be using them—or maybe everyone just thinks everyone else is using them, so they keep talking about it?
-Therefore, I decided to spend some time learning just enough about it so I can pretend I know it too.
+Anyway, I decided to spend some time learning just enough about it so I can comfortablly pretend I know it too.
 Below is my note based on discussion with ChatGPT.

 ---